 Heat pump water heaters are known for their energy efficiency and cost savings, but there are a few tips you can follow to maximize your savings even further.
 Here are some tips for proper installation and maintenance of your heat pump water heater:

-Proper installation: It’s essential to have your heat pump water heater installed by a professional to ensure it’s installed correctly.
+Proper installation: It’s essential to have your air to water heat pump installed by a professional to ensure it’s installed correctly.
 A professional installer will ensure that the unit is properly sized for your home, the ductwork is correctly installed, and the unit is correctly grounded.

 Using a timer or scheduling hot water usage